 School Counseling Program: Application

 Applicants must apply to the Graduate School.
 Once a student has been determined to be eligible for admission to the Graduate School, a special committee within the Psychology Department will select students for admission to the M.Ed.
 School Counselor Program.
 Applicants are required to submit ALL materials (see required application materials below) to the Graduate School.
 If you have any questions or difficulties with the application materials at the website, please contact the Graduate School via e-mail or 360-650-3170.
 Your answers to the attached questionnaire will serve as your statement of purpose, and must be completed and returned along with the other application materials.
 Interested applicants are encouraged to submit all materials prior to February 1 for admission to the program beginning in the fall.
+(Note - We are no longer accepting applications for Fall 2023.)
 Final admission decisions for the next academic year are usually made during late February or early March.
 Admission to the program is very competitive and applicants are encouraged to submit all materials as early as possible.

 The following specific courses are required for those who do not have a degree in psychology: introductory psychology, statistics, abnormal psychology, and child/adolescent development.
 Deficiencies in prerequisites may be completed after program admission, but must be completed prior to first enrollment.